eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 # COBOL Language Support

-COBOL Language Support standardizes the communication between language tooling and your code editor.
+COBOL Language Support standardizes the communication between language tooling for COBOL and your code editor.
+Files with the extensions .COB, .CBL and .CPY are recognized as COBOL files.

 ## Prerequisites

-- Java
+- Java 8 or newer
 - (Optional) COBOL 3rd party plugin (required for Syntax colouring)
 - Copybook path must be defined as **"COPYBOOKS"** folder in current workspace (required for copybook support)